The Original Muck Boot Company Wetland Review

 Our Analysis and Test Results

 The Wetland had no problem doing well in our review — they're extremely tall (with an 18" shaft height), extremely light (only 4.75 lbs for such big boots), have the perfect amount of still-breathable warmth, and provide a burly outsole to grip onto any surface.
-As a result, these boots got the highest score we've had in any of our tests.
-We can quibble about wishing for heel-studs and a slightly thicker insole, but overall, these boots are easily some of the best that we've tested.
+We can quibble about wishing for heel-studs and a slightly thicker midsole, but overall, these boots are easily some of the best that we've tested.
 We'd highly recommend them if you're looking for a solid pair of boots to get you through whatever wet situations you're expecting.

 We felt totally comfortable wading around in lakes and streams in the Seattle area with the Wetland and were impressed by how secure they felt when we were splashing around town on wet days.
-And if you ever don't need the full height of these boots, you can easily roll them down, which also helps with comfort and decreasing warmth on hot days.
+And if you ever don't need the full height of these boots, you can easily roll them down, which also helps keep things from getting too hot on warm days.

 The Wetland boots are part of a new breed of rain boots that we've seen coming out in the last year or two — fully-featured work boots that weigh significantly less than older models.
 When you've got less weight on your feet, working and playing both become significantly more enjoyable, and we factor weight pretty heavily into our Comfort ratings.
 At just under 4.75 lbs, the Wetland are some of the lightest high-shafted boots in our test, and we found these boots easy to wear for long days.